 The city government remains intact.
 Its powers to punish violent people who infringe on the rights of others remain the same.
 The only difference is that the money that is funding the government is coming from a source other than taxation.

-The principle is no different with respect to any other form of voluntary funding of government.
-Lotteries.
-Raffles.
-Donations.
-Fees.
+The principle is no different with respect to any other form of voluntary funding of government, such as with lotteries, raffles, donations, and fees.
 The manner in which the government is being funded is separate and distinct from what its powers are.

 Anarchists respond, “But people might not fund government and if they don’t, the government would not be able to exercise its powers.
 Therefore, it’s not really government.”
 Anything is possible but the fact is that most people believe that government is important.
 When people believe that something is important, most of them are usually willing to fund it.